smartgeber Logo

 Antwort der Redaktion

 Creating a 2D trail in Unity can add a dynamic and visually appealing effect to your game.
-Whether you're looking to enhance the movement of a character or an object, a trail can make your game more engaging.
-Here's a step-by-step guide on how to achieve this effect.
+Whether you're looking to enhance a character's movement or add a stylistic touch to objects, a 2D trail can make your project stand out.
+Here's how you can achieve this effect in Unity.

 Understanding the Trail Renderer Component